I JUST CAN’T HANDLE

 “I want what you have, which I never had (a loving family, a healthy body, the right to be who you are, good looks, an education….).
 OR

 ▫️ I want who or what you have, which I never had or can’t get (lots of friends, a wonderful mate, a great boss…..)
 AND don’t believe I ever will

-▫️OR am terrified of losing of something I have or thought I had (love of my mate, connection to my children, full attention from a parent…..), because sooner or later they’ll want someone else – instead of me
+▫️I’am terrified of losing of something I have or thought I had (love of my mate, connection to my children, full attention from a parent…..), because sooner or later they’ll want someone else – instead of me

 EXP: Dolly Parton’s “Jolene” – from her real experience

 Frustration is the emotion we feel whenever we’re blocked from reaching a desired outcome – anywhere from the minor irritations of losing something to the major aggravation of a long-term inability to reach an important goal.